RobbieBott/Seafile-Custom-CSS/README.md

 # Seafile-Custom-CSS
 Custom CSS Files for Seafile.
-I am trying to get together all of the custom css files I can find, to house them in one place.
+I am trying to get together all of the custom CSS files I can find, to house them in one place.
 I have not created all of these.
-Each different CSS design is housed under a branch.
+Each folder inside of the master contains a differnt CSS design.